 Courses Offered (subject to change)

-- “It Never Rains in America?”
-Essay review of Sheldon Garon, Beyond Our Means: Why America Spends While the World Saves, in Reviews in American History 42:4 (December 2014), pp.756-764.
+- [Review Essay] “It Never Rains in America?”
+Essay on Sheldon Garon, Beyond Our Means: Why America Spends While the World Saves, in Reviews in American History 42:4 (December 2014), pp.756-764.

-- "Reform is A Bonus: The Networking of Upper-Level Officials in the Last Decade of the Qing Dynasty."
-Chapter 8 in Sherman Cochran and Paul G. Pickowicz eds., China on the Margins during the Qing Dynasty, The Republic and the People's Republic (Cornell University Press, 2009), pp. 102-149.
+- [Book Chapter] "Reform is A Bonus: The Networking of Upper-Level Officials in the Last Decade of the Qing Dynasty."
+In Sherman Cochran and Paul G. Pickowicz eds., China on the Margins (Cornell University Press, 2009), pp. 102-149.

-- "To Be Somebody: Li Qinglin, Run-of-the-Mill Cultural Revolution Showstopper."
-Chapter 8 in Joseph W. Esherick and Andrew G. Walder, eds., The Chinese Cultural Revolution as History (Stanford University Press, 2006), pp.211-239.
+- [Book Chapter] "To Be Somebody: Li Qinglin, Run-of-the-Mill Cultural Revolution Showstopper."
+In Joseph W. Esherick and Andrew G. Walder, eds., The Chinese Cultural Revolution as History (Stanford University Press, 2006), pp.211-239.